 - It is said that their horn ridges used to represent their age.

 - Celia, the last specimen was found dead by park rangers in northern Spain (near the French border) – a year after scientists collected necessary samples for cloning purpose.

 - Portuguese Ibex, in 1892, became the first to become extinct among C. pyrenaica’s four subspecies.

 In 1999, Spanish biologists, who were working for Aragon regional government, captured the last specimen named Celia.
 They took tissue, faeces and blood samples for possible cloning purpose.
-A year later, Biotech company Advanced Cell Technology said that the Spanish Government agreed to their suggestion to clone Pyrenean Ibex applying interspecies nuclear transfer cloning technology.
+A year later, Biotech company Advanced Cell Technology said that the Spanish Government agreed to their suggestion to clone Pyrenean Ibex applying interspecies nuclear transfer cloning technology click now.
 Advanced Cell Technology also agreed with the Aragon regional government that the cloned sample will be sent back to their original habitat.

 The first cloning attempt in July, 2003, ended in vain.
 The success came in January, 2009 when Pyrenean Ibex became the very first extinct animal to be resurrected.
 Scientists successfully implanted 57 embryos into surrogate female domestic goats.
 Just seven embryos resulted in pregnancies, and only one gave birth to a female Pyrenean Ibex.
 However, the newborn died after seven minutes because of lung related troubles.

 Even though Celia provided great tissue samples, yet the problem remained as there is no male clone to breed with.
 One suggestion was to cross Celia’s clones with males of another Ibex subspecies, but that would not give birth to a pure Pyrenean ibex.